Rampastring/WorldAlteringEditor/README.md

 If you absolutely need a 32-bit build, you can modify the source to produce one.

 The editor needs considerable VRAM, as the sprite graphics of the game are currently converted into full 32-bit ARGB textures prior to drawing.
-In case of Dawn of the Tiberium Age, the editor appears to allocate roughly 1 GB of VRAM.
+The exact amount of VRAM required depends on the map and the game or mod and can range from a hundred megabytes on a light map in original Tiberian Sun to some gigabytes on a heavy map in a mod that has tons of custom assets.

 ## Downloads